Clubs and Leagues: Roller Hockey

 Just a bit north, Stanley M. Isaacs Park at 96th St. between First Ave. and the FDR has long had a reputation as a happening rollerhockey venue, and that was before a "real" rollerhockey rink was laid out.
 The park was further renovated in 2000, and the excellent albeit a bit small roller hockey rink re-dedicated as the Paul McDermott rink.
 Organized youth hockey at Isaacs is handled by the Yorkville Youth Athletic Association.

 In summer 2007, Manhattan Roller Hockey League, a group of adult teams who formerly played at Chelsea Piers, began organized play at Isaacs Park on Sunday afternoons and weekday evenings.
-They've continued to grow, and as of early 2012 had 20 teams scheduled to play their spring schedule.
+They continued to grow, and as of early 2012 had 20 teams scheduled to play their spring schedule.
 Their website seems to have disappeared but MRHL does have a Facebook page and Twitter feed.